 As a B2B SaaS company, your customers are your biggest champions.
 No one is better positioned to advocate for your solution than the organizations using it every day.
-This is why, when it comes to your brand’s media relations efforts, customer stories need to be a core component of your strategy.
+This is why, when it comes to your brand’s media relations efforts, SaaS customer stories need to be a core component of your strategy.

 From full case studies to media interviews and executive quotes, your clients can get involved in various ways — and make a serious impact on your brand’s perception in the marketplace.
 Not only is their participation valuable to your brand, but your customers will also benefit from the exposure.

 As part of your media relations toolkit, your customers will earn free media coverage to strengthen their brand, position themselves as an innovator by implementing a solution to resolve business challenges and build a presence for a company spokesperson to be an industry resource moving forward.

 Yet, before you can really tell your brand benefit story through a customer’s eyes, you first have to understand their story.
 Here are five questions you should ask your customer to start on your customer advocacy journey:

 1. What is the focus of your business?